cbs-methods-club/python-methods-club/README.md

 ## The next session.

-[Milestones](https://github.com/cbs-methods-club/python-methods-club/milestones) are used to mark, which topics should be include in a specific future session.
+[Milestones](https://github.com/cbs-methods-club/python-methods-club/milestones) are used to mark, which topics should be included in a specific future session.
 The due-date of the milestone marks the date of the session.